matharotheelf/CV/README.md

 #### Team Worker

 I greatly enjoy being part of a team as I am a naturally empathetic person.
-As part of my degree project I worked on evolution algorithms at the Diamond Light Source.
-It is here that I worked as part of a team of researchers to optimise evolutionary algorithms' performance.
+As part of my degree project I worked on evolutionary algorithms at the Diamond Light Source.
+It is here that I worked as part of a team of researchers to optimise the evolutionary algorithms' performance.
 Attending and contributing to group meetings was a highlight of my project.
 This project greatly improved my confidence in actively contributing to a group working in a technical area.

 ## Education